 Corporate rights refer mainly to the activity that the partner can exercise within the commercial company.

-The most important are the right to vote, the right to hold administrative positions and the right to hold administrators to account.
+The most important are the right to vote, the right to hold office, the right to hold administrators accountable, etc.

 The Spanish legal system provides for four generic types of commercial companies,each with the obligations and rights of the corresponding partners.